magredal/Enhancing-ML-Thermobarometry-for-Clinopyroxene-Bearing-Magmas-Web-app/README.md

-# Enhancing Machine Learning Thermobarometry for Clinopyroxene-Bearing Magmas
+# Enhancing ML Thermobarometry for Clinopyroxene-Bearing Magmas: Web app
 Hello and welcome!

 This is the series of codes behind our Web app.
 Visit directly the app in this link: https://cpx-thermobarometry.streamlit.app